Arijaan/Automated_QuPath_Brightfield_pos_cell_detection-/README.md

-# INFO:
+# Info:

 This repo contains scripts for automating the process of cell detection and classification for miRNAscope and RNAscope assays.
 The positive cell detection can also be used for IHC assays.

 Flowchart:
 https://unibremende-my.sharepoint.com/:u:/g/personal/arian2_uni-bremen_de/EQiOiY7sl6pBuDFZZ62uWhcB2Img44maO3RIhlykpXyUzQ?e=wMveRc

-# DEPENDANCIES:
+# Dependencies:

 ## R-Libraries: